 Content is king.
-That is the mantra of modern SEO and it is as true now as ever.
+That is the mantra of modern SEO service and it is as true now as ever.
 This has led to many people agonizing over word counts and keyword densities.
 The days of keyword stuffing being long gone, we try and churn out content that search engines will like by inserting x number of keyword phrases and y number of words with z number of headings.

 The problem is that if you write for search engines you tend to generate content for robots.
 But the audience your really trying to reach are people and they want relevant natural content.
 Sometimes even in SEO less is more.
 Keep it relevant, keep it interesting and it will be far more effective.